-Empower individuals to reach goals and maximize independence.
+Empowering individuals to reach goals and maximize independence.

-Occupational Therapists assist people in achieving their goals, maintaining or rebuilding their independence, and participating in the everyday activities that they need to do or that simply make life worth living.
+Occupational therapists assist people in achieving their goals, maintaining or rebuilding their independence and participating in the everyday activities that they need to do or that simply make life worth living.

 Occupational Therapists have an incredible employment outlook with 2% unemployment.

 Our students consistently achieve a nearly 100 percent pass rate on the National Board for Certification in Occupational Therapy exam.